LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/create-manage-users.md

 {: .notice}
 Before deleting a user, we recommend first ensuring that the agent doesn't own any open conversations (if so, these conversations should be transferred to the queue) and that they are not logged in.

-Once a user has been deleted, it will still be possible to view their conversations in the conversations list (Open Connections, All Connections and Web History).
+Once a user has been deleted, it will still be possible to view their conversations in the conversations list (Open Conversations, All Conversations and Web History).

 ## Bulk user operations